 Our sugar cookies are the classic kind that Grandma made.
-The dough is perfect for cookie cutters and for decorating, especially for Valentine’s Day or a holiday.
+The dough is perfect for cookie cutters and for decorating.

-Note: If you prefer to frost afterward the cookies are baked and cooled: Beat ¼-cup butter, 3 cups confectioners’ sugar, 1 ½ teaspoon vanilla extract, and 2 tablespoons milk in a bowl with an electric mixer on high speed until frosting is spreadable and slightly fluffy.
+Note: If you prefer to frost after the cookies are baked and cooled: Beat 1/4-cup butter, 3 cups confectioners’ sugar, 1 1/2 teaspoon vanilla extract, and 2 tablespoons milk in a bowl with an electric mixer on high speed until frosting is spreadable and slightly fluffy.

 Preheat oven to 375 degrees F.

 In a bowl, sift together flour and salt.

 In another bowl, cream butter and sugar.
 Stir in egg, corn syrup, and vanilla.
 Stir in flour mixture, one third at a time, until thoroughly incorporated.

 Pat dough into 2 flat disks, wrap in plastic, and chill for 1 to 2 hours, or until firm enough to roll out.

 Roll dough between 2 pieces of wax paper to 1/4 inch thick.
 Cut out cookies and transfer to ungreased baking sheets, leaving about 1 inch between them.